TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- Even better just no allocations
 		- Though even something as trivial as draw debug details will do a lot of allocations
 	- Use hoard allocator?

-- Benefits of demos
-	- Deterministic repros
-	- Can record without performance hit
-	- Can later record in highest quality only the highlights
-	- Fun moments will never be lost

-- We can automatically record demos for every server session
-	- Demos could just be network messages applied at step x
-	- We could pretty much resimulate the entire client setup this way, just without sending messages
-	- Also makes it easier to debug
-	- Snapshots could prove a little hard but we could just resimulate from the beginning if we want to seek backwards

-- Port fy_minilab
-	- though change "invariants" to "invariants_state" and same with components

-- Upgrade appveyor
-	- Things to update for windows
-		- Appveyor script: llvm 8 when the visual studio 2019 is ready to take the new filesystem
-			- We had differing versions, the one on our computer is newer so it builds everything
-		- augs::date_time constructor for file write type, used to display last write times of lua meta files, although that's low priority

 - blurred text if zoomed out